tomw1808/tomw1808/README.md

  - [Morpher.com](https://morpher.com)
  - [Blockchain Courses](https://ethereum-blockchain-developer.com)

-🌱 I’m currently learning NextJS, Tailwind and Framer-Motion.
+🌱 I’m currently learning Cloudformation in a special way: Building preview environments that clone production: RDS, ECS, Codepipelines with multi-arch builds, Fargate/Spot with EC2 in the mix, and many more.
+DevOps is exciting.
+I just learned NextJS, Tailwind and Framer-Motion.
 I am a big fan of Vercels previews.
-Trying to bring them into my workflow with AWS CodePipeline and ECS.
+I am actively trying to bring them into my workflow with AWS CodePipeline and ECS.

 💬 Ask me about anything, I'm always happy to help.